 - an allergic reaction to the anaesthetic

-The surgeon should explain how likely these risks and complications are, and how they would be treated if they occurred.
+Your surgeon should explain how likely these risks and complications are, and how they would be treated if you have them.

 Cosmetic surgery can sometimes go wrong and the results may not be what you expected.

 Speak to the surgeon at the hospital or clinic where you were treated if you experience complications after having a labiaplasty, or you're unhappy with the results.